speech-bridge-lib/SpeechBridge/webapp/README.md

 Latvian, Norwegian, Dutch, Polish, Portuguese, Romanian, Russian, Slovak, Slovenian, Swedish, Turkish, Ukrainian, Chinese

-## Технологии
+## Technologies

 - **Backend**: Flask, Python 3.10+
 - **Frontend**: Vanilla JavaScript, HTML5, CSS3
 - **AI/ML**:
-  - OpenAI Whisper (транскрипция)
+  - OpenAI Whisper (transcription)
-  - DeepL API (перевод)
+  - DeepL API (translation)
-  - Edge TTS (синтез речи)
+  - Edge TTS (speech synthesis)
 - **Video**: FFmpeg

-## Примечания
+## Notes

-- Процесс перевода может занять несколько минут в зависимости от длины видео и выбранной модели Whisper
+- Translation process may take several minutes depending on video length and selected Whisper model
-- Для длинных видео рекомендуется использовать модель `tiny` или `base`
+- For long videos, it is recommended to use the `tiny` or `base` model
-- Убедитесь, что у вас достаточно места на диске для загруженных и переведенных видео
+- Make sure you have enough disk space for uploaded and translated videos
-- Переведенные видео хранятся в папке `outputs/`
+- Translated videos are stored in the `outputs/` folder
-- При перезапуске сервера история переводов теряется (jobs хранятся в памяти)
+- Translation history is lost on server restart (jobs are stored in memory)

-## Возможные улучшения
+## Future Improvements

-- [ ] База данных для хранения истории переводов
+- [ ] Database for storing translation history
-- [ ] Аутентификация пользователей
+- [ ] User authentication
-- [ ] WebSocket для real-time обновления прогресса
+- [ ] WebSocket for real-time progress updates
-- [ ] Поддержка batch-обработки нескольких видео
+- [ ] Support for batch processing of multiple videos
-- [ ] Превью видео в браузере
+- [ ] Video preview in browser
-- [ ] Управление очередью заданий
+- [ ] Job queue management
-- [ ] Автоматическая очистка старых файлов
+- [ ] Automatic cleanup of old files
-- [ ] Docker контейнеризация
+- [ ] Docker containerization
 - [ ] API rate limiting
-- [ ] Логирование и мониторинг
+- [ ] Logging and monitoring

-## Лицензия
+## License

 MIT License

-## Поддержка
+## Support

-Для вопросов и предложений создавайте issues в репозитории проекта.
+For questions and suggestions, create issues in the project repository.